 Text to be included in the Methodology section of Publications arising:

 This paper forms part of a cross-sectional, large-scale South African research project associated with the Teacher Choices in Action module The module emerged as an online enriching supplement to work-integrated learning during the Covid-19 pandemic when school-based work-integrated learning was not possible (Robinson & Rusznyak, 2020).
 The module adopts a learning-from-practice approach to analysing the pedagogic reasoning that informs teachers’ work across diverse contexts (Rusznyak & Bertram, 2021).
 Its research component investigates how pre-service teachers describe, analyse and interpret the teaching practices they observe during their initial teacher education.
 In 2020, 15 996 pre-service teachers from 24 higher education institutions completed the module.
 Participants gave their informed consent for their responses to be part of the Teacher Choices in Action research project.
-The data analysed in this paper/chapter comes from their responses to learning tasks in the Teacher Choices in Action module..
+The data analysed in this paper/chapter comes from their responses to learning tasks in the Teacher Choices in Action module.

 Acknowledgement